askimed/nf-test/docs/getting-started.md

 # Getting started

-This guide helps you to understand the concepts of nf-test and to learn writing your first test case.
+This guide helps you to understand the concepts of nf-test and to write your first test cases.
 Before you start, please check if you have [installed](installation.md) nf-test properly on your computer.
 Also, this guide assumes that you have a basic knowledge of Groovy and unit testing.
 The [Groovy documentation](http://groovy-lang.org/documentation.html) is the best place to learn its syntax.

 ## Let's get started
-For this example we use the [`nf-test-examples`](https://github.com/askimed/nf-test-examples) pipeline, which has been developed by the Nextflow community for a [recent paper](https://www.nature.com/articles/s41592-021-01254-9).
-We used the code and adapted it to the new DSL2 syntax using modules (required by nf-test).
-First, open the terminal and clone the pipeline:
+To show the power of nf-test, we adapted a recently published [proof of concept Nextflow pipeline](https://github.com/GoekeLab/bioinformatics-workflows/tree/master/nextflow).
+We adapted the pipeline to the new DSL2 syntax using modules (which is required by nf-test).
+First, open the terminal and clone our test pipeline:

 ```bash
 # clone nextflow pipeline